Types of Language to Avoid When Writing an Academic Paper

-Akin to general vs specific wordings, be careful also in using abstract terms as opposed to concrete ones.
-Abstract words refer to qualities or ideas that could not be measured or quantified such as culture, democracy, friendship, and love.
-Concrete words, on the other hand, are those than can be experienced through our senses, such as blue, blood, laughter, laugh, hug, dog, and ocean.
+Akin to general vs. specific wordings, be careful also in using abstract terms instead of concrete ones.
+Abstract words refer to qualities or ideas that could not be measured or quantified, such as culture, democracy, friendship, and love.
+Concrete words, on the other hand, are those that can be experienced through our senses, such as blue, blood, laughter, laugh, hug, dog, and ocean.
 Here are types of language to avoid when writing an academic paper.

 Writing in informal terms makes use of expressions that are often taken from spoken, everyday English.
 This type of language is typically appropriate and acceptable for informal journal writing, blogs, reflections, creative compositions, editorials, and personal letters.
 Informal papers are usually written from the first-person perspective.

-From its name, don’t mistake this to mean sexually incriminating or abusive statements (although those are a foul, too).
-It simply pertains to how people could easily and unintentionally use sexist writing with pronouns, particularly the overuse of the male pronouns – “he”, “him”, and “his” when referring to nouns that are meant to include both sexes.
+From its name, don’t mistake this to mean sexually incriminating or abusive statements (although those are foul, too).
+It simply pertains to how people could easily and unintentionally use sexist writing with pronouns, particularly the overuse of the male pronouns – “he,” “him,” and “his” when referring to nouns that are meant to include both sexes.

 To avoid being sexist in your pronouns, you could either use the plural form for both nouns and pronouns or omit the pronoun entirely.

-Examples of clichés: “busy as a beaver”, “stop beating around the bush”, “at crack of dawn”, “in a nutshell”, “adding insult to injury,” and “better late than never”
+Examples of clichés: “busy as a beaver,” “stop beating around the bush,” “at the crack of dawn,” “in a nutshell,” “adding insult to injury,” and “better late than never.”

 It takes practice and familiarity in English to identify clichés.
 It is helpful to speak with English online tutors who are competent and willing to help.
 LingualBox offers tutorial services that will allow you to be familiar with clichés and become wise enough to avoid them in academic writing.

 Colloquialisms are expressions used in conversational language and considered informal.
-The most common colloquialisms that you should avoid when writing an academic papers are contractions, fillers, and common street terms.
+The most common colloquialisms that you should avoid when writing academic papers are contractions, fillers, and typical street terms.

-These are unique terms or words specifically used within a discipline of study.
-This vocabulary includes certain words that persons within a specific field regularly use and understand in their communication, but are unfamiliar to people from outside the group.
-Jargons may be considered acceptable in academic writing depending on the audience you are writing for.
-If you are writing for general readership, however, you should avoid using jargons and technical terms that only you and your peers will appreciate.
+These are special terms or words used explicitly within a discipline of study.
+This vocabulary includes certain words that persons within a specific field regularly use and understand in their communication but are unfamiliar to people outside the group.
+Jargon may be considered acceptable in academic writing, depending on the audience you are writing for.
+If you are writing for a general readership, however, you should avoid using jargon and technical terms that only you and your peers will appreciate.
 If your paper requires you to use a technical term, then you should provide a definition within your paper.

-For example, consider these medical jargons: “fetal distress”, “aortic dissection” and “cardiac effusion”.
-Only doctors and medical personnel may understand them, unless they are defined and explained in the paper.
+For example, consider this medical jargon: “fetal distress,” “aortic dissection,” and “cardiac effusion.”
+Only doctors and medical personnel may understand them unless they are defined and explained in the paper.